mainsail-crew/gb-crowsnest/setup/installation/README.md

 # Installation

 In order to install Crowsnest, it is required that `git` is already installed.
 Once this is done, please execute the commands below and follow the instructions carefully.
+If you are installing Crowsnest on a device with a low amount of ram (<1GB), consider increasing swap space to hit a minimum of 1GB of memory before running the commands.

 ```bash
 cd ~